graphql-java/java-dataloader/README.md

 However, with batch execution control comes responsibility!
 If you forget to make the call to `dispatch()` then the futures in the load request queue will never be batched, and thus _will never complete_!
 So be careful when crafting your loader designs.

-### Error object is not a thing in a type safe Java world

-In the reference JS implementation if the batch loader returns an `Error` object back then the `loadKey()` promise is rejected with that error.
-This allows fine grain (per object in the list) sets of error.
-If I ask for keys A,B,C and B errors out the promise for B can contain a specific error.

-This is not quite as neat in a Java implementation

-A batch loader function is defined as `BatchLoader<K, V>` meaning for a key of type `K` it returns a value of type `V`.

-It cant just return some `Exception` as an object of type `V` since Java is type safe.

-You in order for a batch loader function to return an `Exception` it must be declared as `BatchLoader<K, Object>` which allows both values and exceptions to be returned .
-Some type safety is lost in this case if you want to use the mix of exceptions and values pattern.

 ## Let's get started!